Community remembers restaurateur Mike Partridge

 “It was always a really neat place to go eat and a great fun dining experience,” Florey said.
 “He just really took care of everybody.
 He took care of all of his customers, was a fair businessman, was generous and loved what he did, and he certainly loved his daughter being there working with him.”

 Partridge started out working on-air in the radio business as a teenager.
 His father, the late Don Partridge, was co-owner of WDAL, which later became Q-101.
-He continued on in the business as a disc jockey and in sales for 18 years, including a stint as one half of the host team of “The Mike & O’Neal Show.”
+He continued on in the business as a disc jockey, salesperson and assistant manager for more than another decade, including a stint as one half of the host team of “The Mike & O’Neal Show.”

 In 1990, Partridge decided to trade the radio business for the restaurant business, despite having no experience in the latter, and purchased The Rustler, which had originally opened in 1981 in its current location on Old Highway 80 West.